ramonrp/04-frameworks-angular-app/README.md

 ```

 ## Learnings

-Last two month I've been learning React.
-This is the first time I use a different framework, so lot of learnings:

 - Angular itself is a framework and give you a lot of tools out of the box to develop SPAs: forms, routing...
 - How Angular works: not virual DOM, automatic detection for changes in some circunstances, components based in MVC architecture...